speyton9/MLB_Sim_22/README.md

 As a default, I have included a play by play to print as the program runs but to speed and/or avoid crashing with a larger number of simulations(+1000), comment out the print lines in game.py.

+I have provided a sample input in Stats.csv and MLBsim.csv is the output.